niksy/blazer-utils/README.md

 -   `invisible` - Hide visually and from screenreaders, but maintain layout.
 -   `hidden-visually` - Hide only visually, but have it available for screenreaders.
--   `hidden-visually-revert` - Revert changes made by mixin for visually hidden element.
 -   `cf` - Clearfix for containing floats.

 ### Classes